-Humberston Church of England (voluntary controlled) Primary School Admissions Policy 2024-2025
+Humberston Church of England (voluntary controlled) Primary School Admissions Policy 2026-2027

-The school was founded to provide education for the children of the parish of Humberston.
-It is a school for the whole community whilst it seeks to offer a Christian based education to all children; grounded in the Diocesan vision of "excellence, exploration and encouragement within the love of God".
-The school values the involvement of all parents in supporting the school's Christian ethos.
-As a Church of England school, we hold regular Christian collective worship and festivals, both in school and in Church.'
+The school was founded to provide education for the children of the parish of Stallingborough.
+It is a school for the whole community whilst it seeks to offer a Christian based education to all children; grounded in the Diocesan vision of:

+"'Believing we are called into fellowship with God who seeks the flourishing of all, we aspire to strengthen our school communities with wisdom, knowledge and understanding.